SEL-Columbia/osm-devops-legacy/cgimap_analysis/MAP_PERFORMANCE.md

 ![](https://github.com/SEL-Columbia/osm-devops/blob/master/cgimap_analysis/comparison.png)

-See csv files in cgimap_comparison folder in this repository for supporting data.
+See the [all_results.csv file](https://github.com/SEL-Columbia/osm-devops/blob/master/cgimap_analysis/all_results.csv) for the data behind the graph.